 City Transformation projects

-We have already been successful in advocating for changes to licensing laws to allow small bars and restaurants which are reshaping central Sydney’s nightlife.
+We are also working to attract small businesses to further activate our streets and lanes through continuing our program of laneway upgrades and revitalisation.
+We have already been successful in advocating for changes to licensing laws to allow small bars and restaurants that are reshaping central Sydney’s nightlife.

 City Transformation also includes the future delivery of major public squares at Town Hall, Railway Square and Circular Quay.

-Last updated: Friday, 24 May 2013
+Last updated: Wednesday, 11 December 2013